edaine-digio/react-native-maestro/README.md

 11. In a terminal pointing at the project's root directory, run `npm run android` and ensure the Android 13 device runs correctly

 If everything has been installed correctly, the Metro bundler and an Android Emulator should run and launch the app locally.

+## Setup Troubleshooting
+- Don't keep the project folder in ~/Documents
+- Add more issues/fixes here as they present themselves